AviatrixSystems/Docs/HowTos/general_glossary.rst

 Subnet
 ^^^^^^^^^^^^^^^^^^^^^

-A division of an Internet Protocol (IP) network into segments.
+A division of an `Internet Protocol (IP) <https://docs.aviatrix.com/HowTos/general_glossary.html#ip-internet-protocol-address>` network into segments.
 Dividing networks into subnets helps each smaller network run more efficiently and be more secure.
 The simplest subnet is a point-to-point subnet which connects two devices.

 Suricata
 ^^^^^^^^^^^^^^^^^^^^^

 The leading open-source threat detection engine.
-Suricata combines Intrusion Detection (IDS), Intrusion Prevention (IPS), and other tools to prevent attacks.
+Suricata combines Intrusion Detection (IDS), `Intrusion Prevention (IPS) <https://docs.aviatrix.com/HowTos/general_glossary.html#ips-intrusion-prevention-system>`, and other tools to prevent attacks.

 Terminate
 ^^^^^^^^^^^^^^^^^^^^^